Metropolitan Plumbing vehicle

 • NT: At least one mains-powered photoelectric alarm or has a 10-year battery.

-• QLD: Interconnected photoelectric smoke alarms that are mains-powered or have a 10 year battery (as of 2017); current alarms that are less than 10 years old need to be replaced when they expire.
+• QLD: Interconnected photoelectric smoke alarms that are mains-powered or have a 10-year battery (as of 2017); homeowners must replace any existing smoke alarms once they reach 10 years old.

-• SA: At least one alarm per home that is mains-powered or has a 10-year battery; new homes and extensions require interconnected alarms.
+• SA: At least one alarm per home that is mains-powered or has a 10-year battery; new homes and extensions require all the alarms to be interconnected.

 • VIC: At least one alarm per home; photoelectric recommended.

-• WA: At least one alarm that is mains-powered; 10 year battery powered only allowed when mains-power is not possible.
+• WA: At least one alarm that is mains-powered; 10-year lithium battery powered only allowed when mains-power is not possible.

 How Do Smoke Alarms Work?

 Smoke alarms come in several different types and they all work differently.
-Australian homes typically use one of two main types of alarms – ionisation or photoelectric – with many states moving more towards one than the other.
+Most smoke alarms in Australian homes are typically one of two main types – ionisation or photoelectric – with many states moving more towards one than the other.

 Types of Smoke Alarms

 Are all smoke alarms the same?
 No, they’re not.
-Let’s take a look at the main types of smoke alarms:
+Let’s take a look at how they differ:

 Photoelectric Smoke Alarms